HOW DO WE CHOOSE OUR SHIPS?

 In choosing a ship we prioritize the following criteria:

-MONSERRAT: Natural History Tours
+MONSERRAT: Fo our Natural History Tours

 Built in 2005 and regularly refurbished, the 16 passenger Monserrat is locally owned and operated.
 It’s the ship we use for our 11 day natural history tours.
 We consider it as among the highest end “tourist superior” ships out there, for its relative spaciousness (designed for 20 guests, but carrying only 16) and comfortable cabins.
 This configuration provides added flexibility for families and solo travellers.
 One of the rooms is a triple (a bunk and an extra bed).